Dear fellow Mama at Soft Play,

 Every sleeping hour (lolz, who am I kidding?
 There aren’t many of those at the moment!) is filled with worried, anxious dreams.

 I’m exhausted because my baby doesn’t sleep, but I’m also exhausted because of my anxiety.

 Because constantly fighting my thoughts is a serious drain on what little resources I have left.

 I wish I could go back to this afternoon and tell you all of this.
 Get you to understand that I’m not that odd really.
-That I am just a Mama, looking to chat to another Mama.
+That I am just a Mum, looking to chat to another Mum.